magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/commands/mftf.md

 ## Useful commands

-The following is a list of the most popular commands.
+The following is a list of the most used commands.

 #### Build the project